💉 Vaccine Emoji And Syringe Emoji: World’s Current Symbol Of Hope

 They say a picture is worth a thousand words – and while the emoji might not have reached that status yet, it certainly has its uses.

-Think about the moments you want to say something?
-But can’t be bothered to type it out?
-Aren’t you happy you can always find the perfect emoji to help you out?
+Think about the moments you want to say something but can’t be bothered to type it out.
+Aren’t you happy you can always find the perfect emoji to help you?

 Emojis are everywhere.
-They are used by nearly everyone, which is why it’s no surprise that the current library of emojis is continuously growing.
+They are used by nearly everyone, so it’s no surprise that the current library of emojis is continuously growing.
 Out of all the emojis out there, Apple may have just launched the most timely emoji of all.
 Yes, we are talking about the 💉 Vaccine emoji.

 If you are using a device that supports iOS 14.5 and iPadOS 14.5 you’ve probably already seen it.
-So, the next time you are using your gadget, why go and take a closer look?
+So, the next time you use your gadget, why not go and take a closer look?
 Does it remind you of another symbol?
-Up close, you’ll see that the Vaccine emoji is essentially a “less graphic,” 💉 Syringe emoji.
+Up close, you’ll see that the Vaccine emoji is essentially a “less graphic” 💉 Syringe emoji.

-And according to the people at Apple, “less graphic,” means “no blood.”
+And according to the people at Apple, “less graphic” means “no blood.”
 Put two and two together.
 In other words, the Vaccine emoji is the 💉 Syringe emoji without the blood.
-It also has a shorter needle and a longer grey barrel.
+It also has a shorter needle and a long grey barrel.

 No Blood On The Vaccine Emoji

-Why no blood?
-Emoji experts say, the freshly emptied syringe dispels the misconception vaccinations are painful.
+Why is there no blood?
+Emoji experts say the freshly emptied syringe dispels the misconception vaccinations are painful.
 Therefore, by removing the blood, emoji designers are encouraging netizens to get vaccinated.

 As of now, vaccinations seem to be the only way to rid ourselves of the Coronavirus pandemic.
 As we all know, COVID-19 is now spreading across the globe.
 Over 200 countries have 145 million confirmed cases and 3 million deaths.